infinum/design-handbook/Design process/Discovery/Prototype.md

 ### Onboarding clients

 To avoid worrying if your clients memorized everything you explained, send them these instructions ([which you can find on Google Drive](https://drive.google.com/drive/folders/1u44DuNNnRmG66KUBaBqTYfocrkoB27su)) along with your prototype.
-You can adjust the instructions in the .pages document and export it as PDF before sending it off.
+You can adjust the instructions in the Pages document and export it as PDF before sending it off.

 ### Recommended reading